Sue Thomas: F.B.Eye: Premise

 Sue Thomas: F.B.Eye is loosely based on the real-life experience of Sue Thomas, a deaf woman whose lip-reading expertise landed her a job with an elite surveillance team at the FBI.

 Production

 The series was created by Dave Alan Johnson and Gary R. Johnson for Pebblehut Productions.
-They also created Doc starring Billy Ray Cyrus for PAX.
+They also created another series, Doc, for PAX.
 Yuri Yakubiw was the cinematographer and Bill Layton was the art director.

-Though set in Washington, D.C., except for some exterior scenery shots, all the episodes were shot in and around Toronto, Ontario, Canada, and more than half of the cast and production crew were Canadian.
+Though set in Washington, D.C., except for some exterior scenery shots, all the episodes were shot in and around Toronto, Canada.
+More than half of the cast and production crew were Canadian.

 The series was once known as Lip Service.
-The show's theme song is "Who I Am", which is sung by Jessica Andrews and was written by Brett James and Troy Verges.
+Its theme song is "Who I Am", sung by Jessica Andrews.
+The song was written by Brett James and Troy Verges.

 Cancellation

-The abrupt ending to the show was due to PAX's decision to no longer produce original programming, rather than poor ratings.
+The abrupt ending to the show was due to PAX's decision to discontinue producing original programming; not because of poor ratings.
 The last episode of the series ended with a title slate saying, "The End... for now."